erizov/Professor/semester_10/lecture_68_llm_evaluation/adversarial_testing/school.en.md

-# Adversarial Testing
+# Adversarial Testing for LLMs

 ## Simple Explanation

-Adversarial Testing for LLMs is an algorithm used to solve specific problems in computer science.
+Adversarial Testing for LLMs is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- automated data quality testing in ETL processes;
-- validating schema and data types before loading;
+- solving practical programming problems;
-- checking business rules and integrity constraints;
+- optimizing application and system performance;
-- regression testing for data;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of adversarial testing:
+Consider a specific example of how adversarial testing for llms works:

-1. Data preparation: input data for adversarial testing (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of adversarial testing to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the adversarial testing algorithm do?
+1. What does the adversarial testing for llms algorithm do?
-2. In what situations is adversarial testing used?
+2. In what situations is adversarial testing for llms used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does adversarial testing handle edge cases?
+1. How does adversarial testing for llms handle edge cases?
-2. What are the advantages and disadvantages of adversarial testing?
+2. What are the advantages and disadvantages of adversarial testing for llms?
-3. Can the performance of adversarial testing be improved?
+3. Can the performance of adversarial testing for llms be improved?

 ### Advanced

-1. What is the time complexity of adversarial testing?
+1. What is the time complexity of adversarial testing for llms?
-2. How does adversarial testing work with large volumes of data?
+2. How does adversarial testing for llms work with large volumes of data?
-3. How can adversarial testing be optimized?
+3. How can adversarial testing for llms be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the adversarial testing algorithm.
+Perform a simple operation with the adversarial testing for llms algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the adversarial testing algorithm to a more complex dataset.
+Apply the adversarial testing for llms algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the adversarial testing algorithm in a programming language.
+Write an implementation of the adversarial testing for llms algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.